RonenNess/GeonBit.UI/README.md

 #### Checked

-Set / get the value of the CheckBox, eg weather or not its currently marked as checked.
+Set / get the value of the CheckBox, e.g. weather or not its currently marked as checked.

 ## RadioButton